Discord-Jar/Discord.jar/README.md

 Before creating an issue, please ensure that it hasn't already been reported/suggested, and double-check the [documentation](https://discord.js.org/#/docs).
-See [the contribution guide](https://github.com/discordjs/discord.js/blob/main/.github/CONTRIBUTING.md) if you'd like to submit a PR.
+See [the contribution guide](https://github.com/Discord-Jar/Discord.jar/blob/main/.github/CONTRIBUTING.md) if you'd like to submit a PR.

 ## Help

-If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our official [discord.js Server](https://discord.gg/djs).
+If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our official [discord.jar Server](https://discord.gg/djs).